wegfawefgawefg/asset-cache-py/README.md

 ### 1. Define Loading Functions

 First, define some functions for loading each type of asset.
-Here is an example for loading images and audio files:
+Here are some example load functions for loading images and audio files:

 ```python
 def load_image(path):